 Services Description Level 2021 Service Adjustments Security/Loss Prevention Maintain security at all facilities including card access, security services, and facility key systems.
 Private security services are contracted to monitor alarms and after-hours access to the building.
 22 core buildings.
 The County has security personnel available 12 hours per day on weekdays and 24 hours on weekends and holidays, seven days per week at County Hall.
 Coverage through on call with FTE staff.
 Cemetery - Four inspections are conducted nightly.
 On-demand security is provided as needed.
 N/A Facility Maintenance Provide ongoing maintenance of electrical, plumbing, mechanical, building envelope, and structural elements at County owned facilities.
 The service also includes the inspection, repair, and servicing of life safety equipment like fire extinguishers/fire suppression/indoor air quality. at all County-owned facilities 24/7.
-Buildings are available and accessible during operating hours.
-Removal of one contracted position will have an impact of facility repair response times.
-Janitorial Services Oversee janitorial services and cleaning standards for building and public spaces.
+Buildings are available and accessible during operating hours. contracted position will Janitorial Services Oversee janitorial services and cleaning standards for building and public spaces.
 County facilities meet the health and safety standards.
 All facilities are cleaned as per contract requirements.
 County Hall - daily, with spot cleaning through the day.
 Sheds - weekly Fleet - daily Cemetery - daily The County has increased the cleaning at facilities as a result of the COVID1-19 pandemic.
 The increase cost of service is \$81,100 in 2021.
 Landscaping and Snow Removal Snow is cleared at County facilities (sidewalks, parking lots, apparatus, and aprons).
 During the summer and spring months grass is mowed, trees pruned, and plants are planted.
-Pathways and parking lots receive snow clearing that supports safety for pedestrians and motorists.
-N/A

-Special Event/Meeting tear down meetings based on requests.
+Pathways and parking lots receive snow clearing that supports safety N/A tear down meetings based on requests.
 Corporate Properties service requests are reviewed and assigned on same day, with set up scheduled for the requested date and time.
-Shipping and Incoming deliveries will be distributed to the addressee same business day as received.
+Shipping and Receiving , , , , Incoming deliveries will be distributed to the addressee same business day as received.
 N/A